feathersjs/docs/guides/chat/processing.md

 In this section, we added three hooks to pre- and post-process our message and user data.
 We now have a complete API to send and retrieve messages, including authentication.

+Now we are ready to build a frontend [using modern plain JavaScript](./frontend.md).

 See the [frameworks section](../frameworks/readme.md) for more resources on specific frameworks like React, React Native, Angular or VueJS.
 You'll find guides for creating a complete chat front-end with signup, logging, user listing and messages.
 There are also links to complete chat applications built with some popular front-end frameworks.

 You can also browse the [API](../../api/readme.md) for details on using Feathers and its database adaptors.